 Victor Emmanuel II died in 1878 and was buried in the Pantheon.
-His tomb reads Padre della Patria which translates to the Father of the Fatherland.
+His tomb reads Padre della Patria, which translates to the “Father of the Fatherland.”
 The fact that he was allowed to be buried here is a mystery.

 Pope Pius IX refused to meet with Emmanuel after he overtook Rome and never acknowledged his reign.
-Then, he allows him to be buried inside the Pantheon which is a Catholic Church?
+Then, he allowed him to be buried inside the Pantheon, a Catholic Church.
 Umberto I, the second and last King of Italy and also a Savoia, is buried in the same tomb.

 It Has Been a Church for 1,400 years!